rcsb/mmtf/spec.md

 *Optional field*

 *Type*: `Array` of `assembly` entries.
 An `assembly` entry holds
-    - an array of transforms that contain a `chainIndexList` and a 4x4 `transformation` matrix.
+    - an array of transforms that contain a `chainIndexList` and a 4x4 `transformation` matrix whose elements are stored linearly in row major order.
+Thus, the translational component comprises the 4th, 8th, and 12th element.

 *Description*: List of instructions on how to transform coordinates for a list of chains to create (biological) assemblies.